Absolute Hitting; Part I.

 All 3 approaches can happen before, during and after a training session, or even “competitive bout”.

-In Part II., we take a deeper dive into the execution of the 3 approaches during common practices such as batting practice.
+In Part II., we take a deeper dive into how the 3 approaches are executed in and around common practices such as batting practice, strength training, and velocity based training.